jackzhu727/deep-probability-estimation/docs/index.md

 - **Metrics when ground truth probabilities are available** For synthetic datasets, we have access to the ground truth probability labels and can use them to evaluate performance.
 A reasonable metric is the mean squared error ( <img src="https://latex.codecogs.com/gif.latex?\text{MSE}_p" /> ) between the estimated probability and the ground truth probability.
-- **Metrics when ground truth probabilities are not available** This is usually the case for most of the real-world datasets.
-There are several calibration metrics like ECE, MCE, KS-error or classification metrics like Brier score and AUC can be used to evaluate the performance of the model.
+- **Metrics when ground truth probabilities are not available** This is usually the case for most real-world datasets.
+There are several calibration metrics like ECE, MCE, KS-error, or classification metrics like Brier score and AUC that can be used to evaluate the performance of the model.
 But, from several metrics, which metric captures the true probability estimation performance?

 To answer this question, we use synthetic data to compare different metrics to the __gold-standard__  <img src="https://latex.codecogs.com/gif.latex?\text{MSE}_p" /> that uses ground-truth probabilities.
 Brier score is found to be highly correlated with <img src="https://latex.codecogs.com/gif.latex?\text{MSE}_p" />, in contrast to the classification metric AUC and the calibration metrics ECE, MCE and KS-Error.
 <p align="left">